dipperLyra/inventory-management/README.md

 A features list is important to limit the scope of this project.
 It is also ensures that effort and time are spent on achieving the aims of this project.

-1. Super admin create admin
+*.
+Super admin create admin
-2. Admin sign in and obtain token
+*.
+Admin sign in and obtain token
-3. Admin create distributors
+*.
+Admin create distributors
-4. Admin create stock
+*.
+Admin create stock
-5. Admin assign distributor stocks
+*.
+Admin can record produced stock
-6. Admin create outlets
+*.
+Admin assign distributor stocks
-7. Distributor assign stocks to outlets
+*.
+Admin create outlets
-8. User sign up under an outlet
+*.
+Distributor assign stocks to outlets
-9. User sell stocks (stock transaction)
+*.
+User sign up under an outlet
-10. User can view daily: opening and closing stocks the outlet
+*.
+User sell stocks (stock transaction)
-11. Admin can view daily: opening and closing stocks for any outlet
+*.
+Admin can view daily: opening and closing stocks for any outlet *.
+User can view daily: opening and closing stocks the outlet

 ## Tools